Skip to main content

 Omniscient, for example, is premium pricing.
 You won’t find us taking deals to write hundreds of articles a month for a very low cost.
 If that’s your MO, you’re better off using a service like Express Writers or Verblio.
 Just know that you tend to get what you pay for, and you’ll have to fill in a ton of gaps in their work if you care about standout quality content.

-When it comes to the premium tier, there will be slight deviations in pricing when you compare among top agencies, but generally speaking it will all be in a pretty similar range.
+When it comes to the premium tier, there will be slight deviations in pricing when you compare among top agencies, but generally speaking, it will all be in a pretty similar range.
 The only difference is that many agencies will have pricing minimums.
 We, for example, rarely take clients below $8,000 per month.
-I know of others that actually start their pricing at $20k per month.
+I know of others who actually start their pricing at $20k per month.

 So if you don’t hit this bar, don’t waste your time or the agency’s – just go look for someone in your price range.